 Describes the elements that are required to complete and submit the applications.

 Provides instructions for rationale and process for completing code changes.

 Describes how to complete the Data Collection screens.

 Provides instructions for physician descriptions, patient vignettes, procedure descriptions, and the process of including supporting documentation and literature.

 Explains the processes for submitting and re-submitting a CPT code change application and downloading documents.

 You may download the paper forms below for offline referencing and editing prior to your electronic submission.
 Please do not submit paper applications.

-- Category I & Category III CPT® Code(s) application (DOCX)
+- Category I & Category III CPT® Code(s) application (PDF)

-- Category I "Short Form" Codes application (DOCX)
+- Category I "Short Form" Codes application (PDF)

 Paper applications will continue to be required for the Category II code change application.
 Please review the submission instructions before submitting a paper application.